 As its founder said “Commerce Layer is best suited for makers and innovators rather than theme buyers” and we strongly believe that our customers fall in the category of innovators.
 On top of that:

-Commerce Layer works perfectly with Contentful which is our favorite headless CMS and it can be used with or -or any other static site generator really-.
+Commerce Layer works perfectly with Contentful which is our favorite headless CMS and it can be used with Gatsby or Next.js -or any other static site generator really-.

 Still skeptical about static ecommerce websites?